 Summary of Requirements

-The storage system must be removed and disposed of in accordance with Australian Standard AS 4976 - The removal and disposal of underground petroleum storage tanks (AS 4976) or where the storage system cannot be removed safely without serious risk to the safety of people or adjoining infrastructure, the tanks can be decommissioned in-situ, in accordance with AS 4976, without being removed.
-Note - all lines, fill points etc still need to be removed even if the tank is decommissioned in-situ.
+- The storage system must be removed and disposed of in accordance with Australian Standard AS 4976 - The removal and disposal of underground petroleum storage tanks (AS 4976) or where the storage system or a component of the storage system cannot be removed safely without serious risk to the safety of people or adjoining infrastructure, the tank/component can be decommissioned in-situ, in accordance with AS 4976, without being removed.
+Note - all other tanks/components which can be removed must be removed.

-An assessment must be conducted to determine whether petroleum has contaminated soil and groundwater in the vicinity of the storage system (i.e. has the system leaked into the environment and what level of contamination is present) and whether this contamination is likely to cause harm to the environment (including human health).
+- An assessment must be conducted to determine whether petroleum has contaminated soil and groundwater in the vicinity of the storage system (i.e. has the system leaked into the environment and what level of contamination is present) and whether this contamination is likely to cause harm to the environment (including human health).

-The works and actions associated with the assessment must be managed by a professional who is certified under the CEnvP(Site Contamination) scheme.
+- The works and actions associated with the assessment must be managed by a professional who is certified under the CEnvP(Site Contamination) scheme.

 Disposal of Soil and Liquid